Tensor SVD: Statistical and Computational Limits: Tensor SVD: Methodology

-Next we move on to the notations and preliminaries for tensors.
-Throughout this paper, we use the boldface capital letters, e.g. $\X, \Y, \Z$, to note the tensors.
-To simplify the presentation, the main context of this paper is focused on third order tensor, i.e., $d=3$.
+Throughout this paper, we use the boldface capital letters, e.g. $\X, \Y, \Z$, to note tensors.
+To simplify the presentation, the main context of this paper is focused on third order tensor.
 The extension to 4-th or higher tensors is briefly discussed in Section \ref{sec:discuss}.
 The readers are also referred to \cite{kolda2009tensor} for a more detailed tutorial of tensor algebra.
+For any tensor $\X\in \RR^{p_1\times p_2\times p_3}$, define its mode-1 matricization as a $p_1$-by-$(p_2p_3)$ matrix $\mathcal{M}_1(\X)$ such that